mehha/minusadam/wp-content/plugins/cryptx/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=4026696
 Tags: antispam, mail, spam protection, email encryption, privacy Requires at least: 6.7
-Tested up to: 6.8
+Tested up to: 6.9
-Stable tag: 4.0.4
+Stable tag: 4.0.11
-Requires PHP: 8.1
+Requires PHP: 8.3
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-No more SPAM by spiders scanning you site for email addresses!
+No more SPAM by spiders scanning your site for email addresses!

 == Description ==

-No more SPAM by spiders scanning you site for email addresses.
+No more SPAM by spiders scanning your site for email addresses.
 With CryptX you can hide all your email addresses, with and without a mailto-link, by converting them using javascript or UNICODE.

-CryptX protects your email addresses from spam bots while keeping them readable and functional for your visitors.
+CryptX protects your email addresses from spambots while keeping them readable and functional for your visitors.
 The plugin automatically detects email addresses in your content and encrypts them using various methods including JavaScript encryption, Unicode conversion, and image replacement.

 **Key Features:**